jlengstorf/lengstorf.com/content/blog/labels.md

 ---
 date: 2017-03-27
 author: jason
-draft: true

 type: blog

 title: >
-    Reading the Label: How the ways we choose to describe ourselves can hurt us.
+    Read the Label: What we risk when we outsource our identities.
 seo_title: ""
 slug: labels
 description: >
-    TKTK
+    Labels define how other people perceive us.
+It’s time to rethink how much control we’re giving up when we assign labels to ourselves.

 category:
 - happiness